GoyalLab/SingletCodeWebsite/docs/references.rst

    :labelprefix: B
    :all:

-Also, this website was built with `Sphinx <https://www.sphinx-doc.org/>`_ and hosted on `Read the Docs <https://readthedocs.org/>`_.
-We would like to also acknowledge the `TomoBank <https://tomobank.readthedocs.io/en/latest/index.html>`_ as the template for building this site.
+Also, this website was built with `Sphinx <https://www.sphinx-doc.org/>`_ and hosted on Github pages.

 .. contents:: Contents:
    :local: